Cmose-source/securepass/README.md

 # securepass
-You can generate an encrypted password
+You can generate an encrypted password and use other encrypt method